From Merchant to Messenger

 41:4 Bearing good news and warning.
 Yet most of them have turned away and are unheeding.

 41:5 They say: "Our hearts are shielded against what you call us unto, in our ears is a heaviness and between us and yourself is a veil.
 So act, we are acting too."

-41:6 Say: "I am only a mortal like you, to whom it is revealed that your God is One God; so head strength towards Him and seek His forgiveness, and woe betide the idolaters;
+41:6 Say: "I am only a mortal like you, to whom it is revealed that your God is One God; so head straight towards Him and seek His forgiveness, and woe betide the idolaters;

 41:7 "Those who do not pay the alms, and in the Hereafter they disbelieve."

 41:8 Surely, those who believe and do the righteous deeds shall have an unstinted wage.

 41:9 Say: "Do you really disbelieve in Him Who created the earth in [two days] and assign equals to Him?
 That is the Lord of the Worlds."

 41:10 And He set up immovable mountains upon it and blessed it, and ordained therein their varied provisions in four days equally to all those who ask (it is unclear as to who are “those who ask” as humans had not been created at this point).